Talon876/imgur-uploader/DESIGN.md

 # Routes

-These are the available routes.
+## Client Workflow

+1. Generate random id

+2. Use `/secret` to request the secret for the generated id

+3. Use `/image` to upload the image for the generated id.

+## Available Routes

-## GET /:imageid
+### GET /:imageid

 The primary route end-users will interact with.
 Used for redirecting to the imgur hosted image.